 If your employees feel discriminated against, they can file a complaint with the Equal Employment Opportunity Commission (EEOC).
-If they are concerned about protecting their identity, another agency or individual can file on their behalf.
+If they’re concerned about protecting their identity, another agency or individual can file on their behalf.
 As the employer, you are legally prevented from retaliation against the employee.

-Typically, if an employee’s rights are violated, there are multiple ways for an employer to respond, depending on what type of violation the employee has experienced.
+Typically, if an employee’s rights are violated, an employer can respond in multiple ways depending on the violation the employee experienced.

-If you receive an official Notice of a Charge of Discrimination from the EEOC, the first thing you should do is carefully review the notice.
-The receipt of a notice does not mean you have violated any laws, simply that a complaint has been filed.
+If you receive an official Notice of a Charge of Discrimination from the EEOC, the first thing you should do is carefully review it.
+Receiving a notice doesn’t mean you’ve violated any laws, just that a complaint has been filed.

 Follow the directions on the notice, such as responding to the charge.
-The EEOC offers mediation to resolve the charge if you and the employee who filed the complaint are willing to participate.
+The EEOC offers mediation to resolve the charge if you and the complaint-filing employee are willing to participate.

-The EEOC may follow up with requests for additional information, such as documents, interviews or onsite inspections.
-You can read more about what to do if you receive a charge of discrimination here.
+The EEOC may follow up with requests for additional information, such as documents, interviews or on-site inspections.

 An employee may also make their complaint directly to you, in which case you should respond directly, confidentially and empathetically.
 Ensure you have a system in place for employees to make their complaints and that they know what type of response they should expect, such as in person, an email or an inquiry form.